discord/heroku-sample-app/README.md

 First off, clone the sample-app.

 1) open/create the `.env` in Heroku-Baker's root directory
-2) `npm install` will install all dependencies located in the package.json in a folder called node_modules
+2) `npm install` will install all dependencies located in the package.json in a folder called `/node_modules`
 3) configure the `TOKEN`, `GUILD_ID` and `CLIENT_ID`

 ### Fetching your bot's credentials